In line with our ambition to be a company having a regenerative impact on the planet we do not test on animals.

-We firmly believe animal cruelty is more than just testing final beauty products on animals.
-We review every ingredient in our products, to ensure they are also not tested on animals.
-If we cannot get certainty that there has been no animal testing, we will not use the ingredient in our product, even if it is the most luxurious and high performing ingredient.
+We firmly believe animal cruelty is more than just testing the finished beauty products on animals.
+Not only do we not test on animals we review every ingredient in our products, to ensure they are not tested on animals.

-Additionally, we constantly review ingredients we use to ensure that popularity and demand for them does not lead to deforestation and loss of animal life.
-This is the level of standard and definition we have for cruelty free.
+We continually review ingredients we use to ensure that popularity and demand does not lead to deforestation and loss of animal life.

 Pam Oil & threats to orangutans.

 Roundtable on Sustainable Palm Oil (RSPO) was established in 2004 by green organisations (e.g. WWF) in response to the negative consequences of the overwhelming global demand for palm oil.
 Palm oil is the primary cause of deforestation of tropical rainforest in Indonesia and Malaysia.

 The criteria of the RSPO certification have a great impact on the orangutans because they help structure and determine how oil palm plantations are to be managed and what considerations to protect nature and wildlife are to be taken in their operation.
 This is crucial as more than 75% of the remaining wild orangutans in Borneo live in areas that are not officially protected.